zjma/poker-dapp/readme.md

 If any private dealing protocols/public opening protocols failed, the hand became unplayable.
 Anyone can send a transaction to:
-- mark the hand failed;
+- mark the hand as failed;
 - declare the hand void, bets returned;
 - report the culprits to the caller.